TheOdinProject/curriculum/ruby/computer_science/project_hash_map.md

       end
       ```

-     You are free to use that, or if you wish, you can conduct your own research.
-Beware this is a deep deep rabbit hole.
+     You are free to use that, or you can conduct your own research on hashing algorithms.
+Beware, this is a deep, deep rabbit hole.

      You might find yourself confusing keys with hash codes while accessing key-value pairs later.
 We would like to stress that the key is what your `hash` function will take as an input.
-In a way, we could say that the key is important for us only inside the `hash` function.
-But we never access a bucket directly with the key.
-Instead we do so with the hash code.
+In a way, we could say that the key is important for us *only* inside the `hash` function, as we never access a bucket directly with the key.
+Instead, we always do so with the hash code.

       <div class="lesson-note lesson-note--tip" markdown="1">

-        Hash maps could accommodate various data types for keys like numbers, strings, and even other hashes.
-But for this project, only handle keys of type strings.
+        In the real world, hash maps can accommodate various data types as keys, including numbers, strings, or objects.
+However, for this project, we will only handle keys of type `string`.

       </div>